mdsol/kender/README.md

 ### Setting commit status in GitHub

+The `ci` task sets the status of the current `HEAD` commit in the associated GitHub repository.
+If this commit represents a topic (feature) branch, any associated pull request will show the status of the CI run.

+The GitHub repository is determined by examining the `origin` remote of the current git repository.

-The `ci` task will update the current `HEAD` commit in the associated GitHub repo.
-To do so, a [GitHub OAuth][go] authorization token is required and must be provided in the `GITHUB_AUTH_TOKEN` environment variable, for example:
+To set the commit status, a [GitHub OAuth][go] authorization token is required and must be provided in the `GITHUB_AUTH_TOKEN` environment variable, for
+example:

 ```
 [bundle exec] rake GITHUB_AUTH_TOKEN=123... ci